-When you're negotiating a business deal and negotiations are getting serious, use a Letter of Intent (or Term Sheet) to take proceedings to the next stage.
+When you're negotiating a business deal and negotiations are getting serious, use a Letter of Intent to take proceedings to the next stage.

-A Letter of Intent (sometimes referred to as a Letter of Interest) is a non-legally binding document, usually issued by the buyer to the seller, which outlines an agreement in principle for the buyer to purchase the seller's business at a proposed price.
+A Letter of Intent (sometimes referred to as a Letter of Interest, or Term Sheet) is a non-legally binding document, usually issued by the buyer to the seller, which outlines an agreement in principle for the buyer to purchase the seller's business at proposed price.
 As the name suggests, it formally sets out in writing the intentions of both parties in the negotiations.
 It not only makes clear the responsibilities of both parties, but protects their rights too.

 (State) (Zip code)

 Dear (Name of seller),

 Reference: Purchase of the Assets/Stock (delete as appropriate) of (insert name of business or corporation)